MarquezProject/marquez/README.md

 ## Configuration

 To run Marquez, you will have to define `config.yml`.
 The configuration file is passed to the application and used to specify your database connection.
+The configuration file creation steps are outlined below.

 #### Step 1: Create Database